 Every foodie has their own specialties.
 I think I have one or two, but butchery is absolutely not one of them.
 If you’ve hung out with me for a while, you’ll notice I do A LOT of veggie and whole grain dishes.
-I think I’m better at those than anything related to meat, which is why when I recently befriended Dylan Carasco through my photographer and he offered to help me, I jumped at the opportunity.
-First up, a great charcuterie spread perfectly suited for brunch…
+I think I’m better at those than anything with to meat, which is why I was ecstatic when I recently befriended a butcher!
+He offered to help me with my aversion to much meat home and I jumped at the opportunity.
+First up, a great charcuterie spread perfect for brunch…

 We agreed on a combination of meats, cheese, and fruits as well as some delicious honeys, mustards, and some finishing salt.
 When the offerings were set on the table, we each tried different combinations of meat, cheese, fruits, and toppings until we found our happy places.
 By then, we’d eaten just about everything on the slate!
 While you can find cured meats a lot of places, head to your local butcher to get better quality meat.
 Butcher shops bring you closer to your source of food, which is always a plus.

 This charcuterie spread was perfect for a brunch of four hungry people.
-Dylan also brought a few pastries to enjoy while we put the board together, which was a delightful beginning to a wonderful meal!
+We might have enjoyed a few pastries to enjoy while we put the board together, which was a delightful beginning to a wonderful meal!

-Dylan selected three meats for the board that were unique but complimentary.
+We selected three meats for this setup.
 First up was fennel pollen salami.
 Fennel pollen is a choice flavor enhancer for salami because it provides a slightly anise flavor that isn’t too strong.
 I’m not always big on salami, but this was a lighter version that was quite enjoyable!
 Second, was jamón serrano, which was my favorite.
-It’s a Spanish ham that’s been cured and aged.
+It’s a Spanish ham that’s cured and aged.
 It has less fat than many of the other meats, which is why I enjoyed it so much, I’m sure.
 It’s very similar to Italian prosciutto – just from a different breed of pig.
 You can learn more about different kinds of cured meats in this great slideshow by Huffington Post.

-Lastly, was the guanciale, which is made from pork cheek.
+Lastly, guanciale – pork cheek.
 I’ve had guanciale in my favorite mussel dishes at Wildcraft in Culver City.
 While I don’t usually eat the guanciale in the dish, I knew that it provided so much of that great flavor.
-Of the three meats, this one was my least favorite served on its own, but it was a perfect addition as everyone else loved it!
+Of the three meats, this one was my least favorite on its own, but it was a perfect addition as everyone else loved it!

 While the cured meats are what makes up a traditional charcuterie board, providing the right accoutrements were key to really enjoying the whole experience.
 So before we get into the cheeses and fruits, let’s talk about the cherry on top, if you will…